 Instead of harm being caused by something a defendant has done, it may result from something s/he has failed to do – an omission – including the failure to prevent an act of a 3rd party or of the victim him/herself.

 • the general principle of no duty for omissions and its justifications

-• the exceptional circumstances of special proximity which may be sufficient to outweigh the general principle
+• the exceptional circumstances of special proximity which may outweigh the general principle

-Note: some cases involving omissions which depend on considerations specific to a particular areas (eg public bodies or economic loss) are discussed in the recordings which deal with those areas rather than here.
+Note: some cases involving omissions which depend on considerations specific to particular areas (eg public bodies or economic loss) are discussed in the recordings which deal with those areas.